Dear Katy Perry, We Found Your 2018 Met Gala Dress (and You Already Wore It!)

 RELATED PHOTOS: The Met Gala Gowns We’ll Never Stop Talking About

-Last month, Perry visited the Vatican with her “mama,” Mary Hudson, and boyfriend Orlando bloom, and she had the opportunity to meet Pop Francis.
+Last month, Perry visited the Vatican with her “mama,” Mary Hudson, and boyfriend Orlando bloom, and she had the opportunity to meet Pope Francis.

 “Happy Saturday, everyone.
 I’m here in Rome at the Vatican about to speak on meditation,” Perry said at the time in a video posted on her Instagram Story, as she arrived at The Vatican for the fourth annual Unite to Cure conference.